 It is illegal to sell a horse if it does not have a legal and valid passport.
 Please be aware of this and have a passport present at the vetting.

-1. Thorough clinical examination of the horse at rest.
+There are 5 stages to the examination 1.
+Thorough clinical examination of the horse at rest.
 This includes

 2. Dyanamic Assessment, including